Rio Pueblo de Taos

-The Rio Pueblo de Taos, also known as Rio Pueblo, is a stream in Taos County, New Mexico, United States, that a tributary of the Rio Grande.
-From its source in the Sangre de Cristo Mountains it flows about 33 mi, generally south and west, to join the Rio Grande in the Rio Grande Gorge.
-On the way the river passes by Taos and through Taos Pueblo.
+The Rio Pueblo de Taos, also known as Rio Pueblo, is a stream in Taos County, New Mexico, United States that is a tributary of the Rio Grande.
+From its source in the Sangre de Cristo Mountains, it flows generally south and west to join the Rio Grande in the Rio Grande Gorge.
+The Rio Pueblo de Taos passes by the city Taos and through Taos Pueblo.